samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 {% endraw %}
 {% endhighlight %}

-In the new version of this file, you are using the methods define in the service created before to show or hide the login and logout buttons.
+In the new version of this file, you are using the methods defined in the service created before to show or hide the login and logout buttons.

 Now, you will need to import `AuthService` in the `AppComponent` class and make it fetch the token returned by Auth0.
 So, open the `app.component.ts` file and replace its contents with this: